YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Inflammatory scarring conditions need even more caution.
 With scarring alopecia or lichen planopilaris, the scalp environment may not be safe for grafts unless the disease is quiet and expectations are conservative.

-Which PCOS transplant promises deserve caution?
+PCOS transplant promises that deserve caution

 A clinic that makes PCOS sound easy should raise concern.
-If that answer is only a graft number, a discount, or a dramatic before-and-after image, the patient has not been properly protected.
+If that answer is only a graft number, a discount, or a dramatic before and after image, the patient has not been properly protected.

 The consultation should cover the hair loss history, medical diagnosis, current treatment, donor strength, future progression, and what surgery can realistically improve.
 You should understand why surgery is recommended now, or why waiting may better protect your donor grafts.

-Full-density promises in one session deserve special caution when diffuse thinning is present.
+Full density promises in one session deserve special caution when diffuse thinning is present.
 In PCOS, the surrounding native hair may still be vulnerable.
 If the plan ignores that, the result can look good in selected photos but disappoint the patient in daily life.

 A careful consultation should leave the patient clearer and less pressured, not pushed to reserve a date quickly.